jiafulow/jiafulow.github.io/_posts/2020-02-28-update-forked-repository.md

 git push -u origin YOUR_BRANCH
 ```

-Now checkout the master branch from the upstream remote.
+Then, check out the master branch from the upstream remote.
 From now on, the master branch is pointing to the upstream remote:

 ``` shell
 git fetch upstream
 git checkout -t upstream/master
 ```

-Push this recreated master branch to your fork remote, overwriting what is still there:
+Push this recreated master branch to your fork remote, overwriting what is currently there:

 ``` shell
 git push --force origin master